7 Underrated Places in Spain Without the Crowds

 Extremadura

-Looking for a cherry blossom alternative to the crowds of enthusiasts in Japan and Washington, D.C.?
-Head to Extremadura, the Spanish region that borders Portugal between March and April (timing the cherry blossoming is a bit of a guessing game), when Valle del Jerte bursts in a sea of white as 2 million cherry trees bloom.
-Flower enthusiasts can tour the 144-square-mile area by taking a road trip down Spain’s N-110 road, which winds through the Cáceres province and crosses through the region’s 11 small villages known as pueblos.
-Come at the right time and you may be able to catch the flower festival as the villages celebrate the season with markets and exhibitions.
+Looking for a cherry blossom alternative to the crowds in Japan and Washington, D.C.?
+Head to Extremadura, the Spanish region that borders Portugal, between March and April (timing the cherry blossoming is a bit of a guessing game).
+During the season, Valle del Jerte bursts into a sea of white as 2 million cherry trees bloom.
+Flower enthusiasts can tour the 144-square-mile area by taking a road trip down Spain’s N-110 road, which winds through the Cáceres province and crisscrosses the region’s 11 pueblos (small villages).
+Come at the right time and you may be able to catch the flower festival when the villages celebrate the season with markets and exhibitions.

-A few people walking along a wide, flat beach near historic buildings
+A few people walking on wide, flat beach, with historic buildings in distance

 Photo by Bear Fotos/Shutterstock